ViktorBusk/LunarChad/README.md

 ```sh
 git clone https://github.com/ViktorBusk/LunarChad.git ~/.config/lvim/
 ```
-Start LunarVim by entering `lvim` in a terminal.
-Install the required plugins with `:PackerSync` inside the editor.
+Start LunarVim by entering `lvim` inside a terminal.
+Install the required plugins with the command `:PackerSync`.

 ## Configuration

 To configure **LunarChad** simply change the contents of `~/.config/lvim/config.lua`.
-By default, this file is used to source necessary **LunarChad** modules. **LunarChad** stores its configurations in a table `lvim.custom`.
+By default, this file is used to source necessary **LunarChad** modules.
+Configurations are for the most part just tweaks to LunarVims built in customization layer: `lvim`. **LunarChad** then provides additional settings through the nested table: `lvim.custom`.
 It mainly consists of data regarding appearance (colorscheme, bufferline, statusline etc.) and is defined in `~/.config/lvim/lua/custom/options.lua`.

 Example Config (default):